 - Analytical and problem-solving ability

 - Strong IT skills

-- A careful and methodical approach with good attention to detail
+- A careful and systematic approach with proper attention to detail

 - Commercial and business awareness